 2- Get back into your homeschooling routine by making it relaxing.

-Now, we start our days reading aloud while enjoying breakfast, it comes just naturally to us.
+Now, we start our days reading aloud while enjoying breakfast, it comes just natural to us.
 It’s relaxing, everyone is still kind of waking up, it gives them time to start responding to the reading, we talk about it, we pray, once we prayed and breakfast is done they automatically start their handwriting while I’m off to the next book.
-I’d like to read a poem or a short story to transition in between subjects it gives them a break without allowing them to scatter around the house.
+We like to read and memorize poems or read a short story to transition in between subjects it gives them a break without allowing them to scatter around the house.

 3 – Get back into your homeschooling routine by making it fun.